rsdoiel/antenna/archives/2025/food_2025.09.md

 date: 2025-03-06, from: Bon Appetet

 Sushi is about as far from traditional Ukrainian food as you can get.
-Over the last 20 years, it's become central to the identity and cuisine of a country at war.
+Over the past 20 years, it’s become central to the identity and cuisine of a country at war.

 <br>